Allstate Arena: Sports

 The Professional Bull Riders brought their Built Ford Tough Series tour for events in 2006 and 2008.
 As of 2018, the tour has held the Chicago Invitational event here every year since 2010.
 PBR plans to continue this event in Chicago in 2019.

 The arena is where the monster truck racing track style known as "Chicago-style" was created.

 The Chicago Sky of the WNBA announced on August 17, 2009, that the team reached a multi-year lease with the arena.

 In 1989, Loyola Ramblers men's basketball became tenants of the arena, moving from the International Amphitheatre.
 The team played its home games at the Rosemont Horizon during their 1989–90, 1990–91, 1991–92, 1992–93, and 1993–94 seasons before moving to a renovated Alumni Gym on their campus.

-During the 2012-13 NHL lockout, Allstate Arena was the site of the Champs for Charity Hockey Game where current and former Chicago Blackhawks hosted fellow NHLers in front of 10,000+ fans.
+During the 2012–13 NHL lockout, Allstate Arena was the site of the Champs for Charity Hockey Game where current and former Chicago Blackhawks hosted fellow NHL players in front of 10,000+ fans.

 DePaul left the arena after the 2016–17 season for the new Wintrust Arena in Chicago, leaving the arena without a permanent college basketball tenant, although Northwestern University moved its men's home basketball games to the arena temporarily for the 2017–18 season before returning to its on-campus home at Welsh–Ryan Arena in Evanston, after a full-academic-year renovation of that facility.

+The Professional Women's Hockey League (PWHL) will play two neutral site games at the arena: the first on December 21, 2025 between the Ottawa Charge and Minnesota Frost and the second on March 25, 2026 between the New York Sirens and Seattle Torrent, the first PWHL games in the Chicago area.